DHTMLX/docs-todolist/docs/api/methods/assignuser_method.md

 ### Description

-@short: Assigns a user to the specified task
+@short: Assigns a person to the specified task

 ### Usage